sskyNS/DBIPatcher/README.md

 # DBI English Translation

-This repository contains an English translation for the DBI homebrew application (version 810) for Nintendo Switch.
+This repository contains second iteration of an English translation for the DBI homebrew application (version 814-845) for Nintendo Switch.

-Was updating my Switch installation and wanted to bump DBI version from original 500-something.
-So, fired up Ghidra, investigated suspicious chunk of referenced memory and sure enough, there was naive xor cipher on compressed strings.

-With cyrillic obviously being inferior to latin alphabet (:D) and taking mostly two bytes per character, there was no issue in fiting english texts to available space.

-I do not intend to maintain this repo and play cat-and-mouse games with DBI author.
-Original version was working fine for years, so hopefuly there will be at least one similiary stable version released to this point.
-Would be of course cool if he stopped playing princess and released multilanguage version, yet I dont expect that.

-Also, I guess we will finally see for sure if there is any console bricking code and if he wants to exercise it.
+After initial release Duckbill got rid of translation payload and instead opted for compile time string obfuscation, using the mighty XOR encryption again.

+This time, I really don't see myself updating this in the forseeable future.
+Because of that, I wanted to wait a bit longer before release, however version 846 changed (probably unintentionaly, as a side effect of refactoring) key generator and updating current toolkit to support that would take more time than I am willing to invest.

+For this reason I am releasing my work in its current state, which should come in handy, as it brings (at least preliminary) oficial HOS 21 support.

-Everything should be hopefuly clear from code.
-AI-generated generic readme follows.
+Everything should be hopefuly clear from code, which is (again) a mess, but should work.

 ## Important Disclaimers

 ### Author Controversy
 This translation is provided independently and is not affiliated with or endorsed by the original DBI author.
 Users should be aware of ongoing community discussions regarding the original software and make informed decisions about its use.

+**Do not forget about the warnings and threats from the author of the Russian version, and use these translations at your own risk:**

+#### Author Warning on Independent Translations

+> *04 Jul 2023*
+>
+> **Nobody:** Why do you keep scaring people who use independent translations?
+Some poor Brazilians on Telegram even went full panik!
+>
+> **Duckbill:** I like boys.

 ### Backup Your Console
 **Before using any homebrew software, create a complete backup of your console:**